Auto parts maker Magna cuts sales outlook on chip crunch, supply chain woes - NewsBreak

 Magna, which is scheduled to report third-quarter results on Nov.
 5, also cut its adjusted operating margin forecast to between 5.1% and 5.4% from 7.0% to 7.4%, citing automakers’ unpredictable production schedules and higher commodity costs.

-Magna's U.S. peer, Aptiv plc (APTV.N), lowered its annual sales forecast earlier this month, citing the chip shortage.
+Magna’s U.S. peer, Aptiv plc, lowered its annual sales forecast earlier this month, citing the chip shortage.

 Comments / 0